hassio-addons/addon-example/example/DOCS.md

 1. Check the logs of the "Example" add-on to see it in action.

 Home Assistant, by default, ships with the Community Add-ons store installed.
-However, it is missing (for any reason), you can add it by clicking the button My button below.
+However, if it is missing (for any reason), you can add it by clicking the button My button below.

 [!Add repository to your Home Assitant instance.][repository-badge]][repository]